G9A2HvK9/crate-digger/README.md

 ### Firestore Security Rules

-The default rules in `firestore.rules` allow authenticated users to read and write all documents. **Important**: Review and customize these rules to ensure users can only access their own tracks and playlists before deploying to production.
+The security rules in `firestore.rules` enforce user-specific access control:
+- Users can only read/write their own `User`, `Track`, `Playlist`, and `ProcessedTrack` documents
+- All write operations validate that `userId` matches the authenticated user
+- Rules are configured for the collections: `users`, `tracks`, `playlists`, `processedTracks`

 ### Firestore Indexes